cscheid/rgithub/README.md

 # R Bindings for the Github v3 API

+## This project is essentially abandoned

+Hello there - unfortunately I don't have time to maintain this project anymore.
+If you're interested in taking over, send me an email and I'm happy to help with the transition.

+## Intro

 These are bindings for the Github web service API as of version 3.
 For full documentation, please refer to the [Github developer API](http://developer.github.com/v3).